Greetings ECOA Members,

 Don’t forget that Entegra has a bunch of “how to” videos posted on their website.
 These videos cover all manner of maintenance items that need to be done at least annually, if not more often.
 To access these videos, go to www.entegracoach.com>Experience Entegra Coach>Videos.
 As an alternative you can also access those videos from the Entegra App...Available in your App Store.

 If you are looking for networking opportunities about Entegra Coaches, there are lots of possibilities.
 There is a healthy online forum group in iRV2 (IRV2.com).
 Look for the Owners Forums and choose Entegra.
 Some very inciteful topics are there and you can ask questions.
 For more in-depth information, sign up for one of the Entegra Academy classes or the Spartan Chassis Owners training.
 There are a couple of Entegra-centered Facebook pages you can interact on (unaffiliated with ECOA or Entegra Coach).
+Even though ECOA doesn’t sponsor any social media, there are several Entegra-centric Facebook pages that have some associated content,

 By far and away, however, the best networking opportunities come at the ECOA Rallies.
 Surrounded by other Entegra Coach owners, if you need answers, just ask anyone.
 You’ll never find a more affable and gregarious group of people who love tho talk about their coaches and their experiences.
 You will glean more insight into the operation and uses of your coach than while sitting around a campfire with some other owners.
 We all know the learning curve is steep, and all are willing to pay-it-forward!